Fetus found at Adams County industrial wastewater treatment plant - NewsBreak

 NATCHEZ, Miss. ( WJTV ) – Adams County authorities recovered the remains of a 16-week-old fetus at the industrial wastewater treatment facility on River Terminal Road.

-The Natchez Democrat reported the fetus, which appears to have been discarded, was found inside a drainage system at the facility on Tuesday, May 31.Detention center sergeant accused of choking, hitting teen inmate in Pensacola
+The Natchez Democrat reported the fetus, which appears to have been discarded, was found inside a drainage system at the facility on Tuesday, May 31.MHP responds to 4 deadly crashes during 2022 Memorial Day enforcement period

 Adams County Coroner James Lee recovered the remains.
 He contacted the Mississippi Crime Lab for an autopsy and DNA samples, but they refused the case.